 If you’ve got a CPA or financial advisor for your business, you could simply hand the forecast over to them and begin a conversation about your goals.

 Improving your cash flow

-Since your restaurant’s cash flow is a cornerstone of your business’ financial health, you should make any changes you can to improve your cash flow.
+Since your restaurant’s cash flow is a cornerstone of your business’s financial health, you should make any changes you can to improve it.
 Here are some helpful tips on how:

 Avoid Relying on Credit